Our sea starter kit is a great introduction to the world of sea vegetables! This kit includes many of our most popular products.

-- Whole leaf sea vegetables: three species of whole leaf sea vegetables in three sealable bags; 2 oz dulse, 1 oz laver, and 2 oz kelp
+- Whole leaf sea veggies: 3 species (2 oz dulse, 1 oz laver, 2 oz kelp) in sealable bags

-- Sea Vegetables 101: An informative 24-page guide to help you get started cooking with sea vegetables.
-This booklet contains species descriptions, recipes, nutrition facts, and more
+- Sea Vegetables 101: 24-page guide with species descriptions, recipes, nutrition facts and more

 Dried seaweed is a nutritional powerhouse.
 Sea vegetables are known to contain most, if not all, of the 24 minerals and trace elements required for your body's physiological functions, some in quantities greatly exceeding those of land plants.
 They contain significant levels of vitamins, including the B vitamins, Vitamin A, and Vitamin C. Their protein content ranges from 10% to almost 40%, and they contain all or most of the essential amino acids required by humans.
 They’re low in fat and high in fiber; two qualities that make them healthy for the heart.
 And then, of course, there’s iodine.
 Sea vegetables are one of the highest natural sources of dietary iodine, even when eaten in small quantities.